Home » Tutorials » How to Detect Emotions from Text and Speech in Python

 Next, I detected emotions from a speech by browsing for an MP3 file of Rocky Balboa’s motivational speech, which is full of intense emotions, as shown in the image below:

-Also, I ran this code on a Linux system for Happy sentence:
+Also, I ran this code on a Linux system.
+This time, I tried using Happy Speech:

 Full Code